Definition:

 Of this great hive, the city.

-and be myself again." - "[I.A.
+• "[I.A.
 Richards] understood metaphor as a series of shifts, as borrowings back and forth, between tenor and vehicle.
 Hence, in 1936, his famous definition of metaphor as a 'transaction between contexts.'

 "Richards justified coining tenor, vehicle, and ground to clarify the terms of that transaction. . . .
 The two parts had been called by such loaded locutions as 'the original idea' and 'the borrowed one'; 'what is really being said or thought of' and 'what it is compared to'; 'the idea' and 'the image'; and 'the meaning' and 'the metaphor.'
 Some theorists refused to concede how much idea was imbedded in, drawn from the image. . . .
 With neutral terms a critic can proceed to study the relations between tenor and vehicle more objectively."